preetpoly/test/Doc/04_Provisioning_Polylogyx_Client/Readme.md

 The installation begins and the CPT utility brings the required artefacts on the endpoints.
 After installation is complete, the Osquery 3.2.4 and PolyLogyx extensions are deployed and the osqueryd service starts.
+Also, CPT is installed as a Windows service and it acts as a watcher for osqueryd service starts.
+If the osqueryd service stops, the CPT service restarts it.
 The following output is displayed if the command is successful.

 ```